Get Schooled

 We can help!
 Use our scholarship application requirements tracker to stay organized while you search and apply.

-Do I have to re-apply for scholarships every school year?
+Do I have to re-apply for scholarships every academic year?

 It depends on the scholarship.
 Some are one-time scholarships.
-Others may be eligible for renewal each term or school year depending on requirements such as grades, GPA, and more.
-If you receive a scholarship, be sure to ask about any renewal requirements you will need to follow.
+Others may be eligible for renewal each term or school year depending on requirements such as grades, GPA, or the amount of credits you're taking (full-time vs. part-time).
+If you receive a scholarship, be sure to ask about any renewal requirements you will need to follow to keep it.

 Are scholarships universally accepted by all colleges?
 How are they processed?